 Residential properties, non-specialised properties and rural estates held within land and buildings are held at valuation.
-Infrastructure assets was are held at valuation (see note 12).
+During a prior year the accounting policy of infrastructure assets was changed from a historical cost basis and they are now held at valuation (see note 12).
 Other property, plant and equipment are included at cost less accumulated depreciation and any provision for impairment.